eclipse-cdt-cloud/cdt-gdb-vscode/README.md

-# CDT GDB Debug Adapter Extension for Visual Studio Code
+# CDT GDB Debug Adapter Extension for vscode

-This is a Visual Studio Code extension that supports debugging using gdb and any other debugger that supports the MI protocol.
+This is an extension for vscode that supports debugging using gdb and any other debugger that supports the MI protocol.
 It is built by the experts that provide the gdb support in the Eclipse C/C++ IDE (CDT).

-This extension provides a number of features that integrate into the Visual Studio Code debug environment.
+This extension provides a number of features that integrate into the vscode debug environment.
 This includes launch types, support for the standard debug views as well as a custom viewer for memory browsing.

 ## Prerequisites